KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ## Phase Coherence measure:

-     plot_phase_coherence(number_simulation_runs, range_initial_states, coupling, network, a, b, tau, delta_t, T):
-          number_simulation_runs: integer
-               number of simulations to run for phase coherence plots

-          range_initial_states: positiv integer
-               size of rectangle around origin from which initial states are drawn according to uniform distribution

-          coupling: float
-               coupling strength between oscillators

-          network: networkx graph

-          a, b, tau: float
-               parameters for FitzHugh-Nagumo

-          delta_t, T: float
-               for Euler approximation of the differential equations

-Note that new random initial states are generated for every simulation run.
-Every simulation run is one curve in the plot which describes the phase coherence (synchronicity of the oscillators) in the network.
+Note that (new) random initial states are generated in every simulation run.
+Every simulation run is one curve in the plot which describes the evolution of the  coherence measure (= synchronicity of the oscillators).
 Note that, the acitivity matrix is not stored therefore not available for further analysis.
 The output of this function is a plot of the phase coherence measure for both variables v, w.

-phase coherence measure $R(t)$ from the paper:
+A modified version of the coherence measure $R(t)$ from the following paper is used:
 "The synchronization of FitzHugh–Nagumo neuron network coupled by gap junction" - Zhan Yong, Zhang Su-Hua, Zhao Tong-Jun, An Hai-Long, Zhang Zhen-Dong, Han Ying-Rong, Liu Hui, and Zhang Yu-Hong

-$R(t) =  \frac{1}{N^2} * \sum_{i,j} \langle [v_i(t) - v_j(t)]^2 \rangle $

-where $\langle \rangle$ denotes the average of a stochastic random variable.

 Example: For a ring graph with 25 nodes we want to run the dynamics with non-oscillatory parameter choice on it 100 times where for every simulation run new initial states are generated.
 The initial states are picked according to a uniform distribution and should be in the interval $[-1, 1]$.
 The rest of the parameters are in the same order as they are in the FitzHughNagumo_on_network class:\